"sponsored links"

 close up showing new colors

-On a side note another tool I use is a clothes pin.
-When I want to set my work down and not have the braid undue itself just place a clothes pin over the ends saves redoing a few braids each time you stop,
+On a side note, another tool I use is a clothes pin.
+When I want to set my work down and not have the braid undo itself, I just place a clothes pin over the ends.
+This saves redoing a few braids each time you stop.

 Part 1: Prep work and cutting fabric